Lesson 022. Sport and Exercise. I’m a football fan.

-Learn in Chinese about playing sports and doing excercises.
-Are you a football fan?
+Learn in Chinese about playing sports and doing exercises.
+Are you a football (soccer) fan?

 From this lesson you will learn some general expressions about sport and physical exercises in Mandarin Chinese.